-- 101. The Osteopaths Act 1993 and associated rules require applicants for registration to provide evidence of 'good character'. - 102.
-The rules require that, as part of the application for registration, the applicant should declare the following: - Any criminal charges or convictions; - If they have been a party to any civil proceedings; and - If they have been removed from any other professional or regulatory Register. - 103.
-This means that all osteopaths must disclose all convictions, cautions, reprimands, and final warnings.
-All students are required to have an enhanced Disclosure and Barring Service (DBS) check as part of their application for registration.
-In the event that an enhanced DBS check discloses cautions or convictions that have not been declared, applicants are requested to explain in writing the circumstances which led to them being cautioned.
-This information will then be considered further by the Registrar before a decision about registration is made. - 104.
-Applicants are also required to provide a character reference.
-This should be from a person of professional standing who has known them for at least four years. - 105.
-The Registrar's duty is to ensure that applicants are able to practise in accordance with the requirements of the Osteopathic Practice Standards, taking into account the relevant equality and human rights legislation.
-The Registrar may seek any additional evidence, in respect of good character, in order to ensure that this duty is complied with.
+- 99 The Osteopaths Act 1993 and associated rules require applicants for registration to provide evidence of 'good character'. - 100 The rules require that, as part of the application for registration, the applicant should declare the following: - > Any criminal charges or convictions. - > If they have been a party to any civil proceedings. - > If they have been removed from any other professional or regulatory Register. - 101 This means that all osteopaths must disclose all convictions, cautions, reprimands and final warnings.
+All students are required to have an enhanced CRB check as part of their application for registration.
+In the event that an enhanced CRB check discloses cautions or convictions that have not been declared, applicants are requested to explain in writing the circumstances which led to them being cautioned.
+This information will then be considered further by the Registrar before a decision about registration is made.

+- 102 Applicants are also required to provide a character reference.
+This should be from a person of professional standing who has known them for at least four years. - 103 The Registrar's duty is to ensure that applicants are able to practise in accordance with the requirements of the Osteopathic Practice Standards, taking into account the relevant equality and human rights legislation.

+The Registrar may seek any additional evidence in respect of good character to ensure that this duty is complied with.